 Flake accounted to Snow the struggles and failed attempts to establish settlements along the Colorado River.
 Flake sought a better location for his family to live a bought a ranch on Silver Creek.
 After hearing the account of what Flake had been through Erastus Snow praised him for his efforts.

-Erastus Snow suggested they name the town after the combination both of their last names.
+Erastus Snow suggested they name the town after the combination both of their last names, and Snowflake Arizona came to be.
 From this meeting plans were made to establish a permanent town.

 This is the monument on the corner of Center Street and Main Street to commemorate this meeting between William Flake and Erastus Snow.
-Though this roadside meeting was short, it’s impacted generations of people.
+Though, the roadside meeting was short, it impacted generations.

 Sponsored by the Snowflake Heritage Foundation, this monument was dedicated on July 21, 2000, by James E. Faust on behalf of LDS Church.

-The efforts of the early pioneers are on which future generations built their prosperity.
-The hardships and the sacrifices of these noble men and women went through to make a better life for their families is what we have been blessed to build upon.
-We are lucky to have benefited from their sacrifices!
+The efforts and struggled of the early pioneers are the foundation on which future generations live.
+The hardships and the sacrifices of the noble men and women, made a better life for their families.
+Today we are reaping the benefits of their sacrifices.

 In a quote by President Gordon B. Hinckley he said: